kerneltravel/xlsx2csv_gui/README.rst

 Known constraints
 ==================

-Test under windows system, system's default charset is GBK.
+Test under windows system, system's default charset is GBK(china), so if your system is not default GBK, you need to modify the code a little.

 Introduction
 ================================================================================